 In Gaizhou city of the northeastern province of Liaoning, 15 Buddhist and Taoist venues were closed down because officials claimed that they had been built without receiving government approval.
 This was stated in a notice ordering the demolition that was issued by the city’s Ethnic and Religious Affairs Bureau on May 29.

 Qingyun Temple, one of the closed down Taoist places of worship, was built before the founding of the People’s Republic of China on October 1, 1949.
 Therefore, the government’s claims that it was built illegally are completely absurd, local believers think.
-One of them said that Qingyun Temple was built more than 70 years ago, and the local Taoists, mostly in their eighties or nineties, cannot present any documentation to prove its validity.
+One of them said that Qingyun Temple was built more than 70 years ago, and local people, in their eighties or nineties cannot tell when the temple was built.
 “How can the government claim that the temple was built without prior approval?” the believer asked in confusion.

 He also revealed that a week before the notice was issued, the Ethnic and Religious Affairs Bureau prohibited the personnel at Qingyun Temple from wearing Taoist attire; the burning of incense was also forbidden.
 The temple’s entrance was sealed off, windows, incense burner, and statues covered up.
 The temple’s nuns and priests were all driven out.